BardyBard/managehub/README.md

 # MANAGEHUB
-This is a computer science project by Alex and Gaberiel.
+This is a computer science project by Alex.

 The purpose of managehub is to be paired with managebac for a better student experience